Artboard Created with Sketch. Artboard Copy Created with Sketch.

 Material Resource Manager

-For nearly a decade, HOK has led the conversation on neuroinclusive design, culminating in Kay Sargent’s Designing Neuroinclusive Workplaces (Wiley, 2025).
+For nearly a decade, HOK has helped lead the conversation on neuroinclusive design, culminating in Kay Sargent’s Designing Neuroinclusive Workplaces (Wiley, 2025).
 That work established that designing for the edges benefits everyone.

 Neuroaesthetics is the study of how our brains respond to art, beauty and the built environment.
 Its findings show that our reactions to light, scale, pattern and material aren’t matters of taste.
 They’re a complex interplay of biology, culture and individual cognition.
-Because context and personal experience shift how a space is felt, designers must intentionally apply neuroaesthetic principles to consistently evoke a desired emotional response.
+Because context and personal experience shift how a space is felt, designers must intentionally apply neuroaesthetic principles to shape how a space is experienced.

 This edition of HOK Forward picks up where the book left off, exploring how that science can move our profession from intuitive design to biological intentionality.
-We want to design not just for how spaces look, but for how they make people feel.
+We want to design for how spaces make people feel, not just for how they look.
+The chapters ahead make the case that design is not neutral, and the spaces we create impact the people inside them.

 Your browser is out-of-date!